def-mycroft/consult-clouds/README.md

-# Template framework for Code Dev w/ Codex

-This project installs a small command line tool called `zero-ai-dev-framework`.
+# Utilities for Interacting with openai APIs

-After `pip install -e .` you can run `zero-ai-dev-framework --help`.
+run `pip install -e . ` and then you should have `zero-consult-clouds --help`.

-An alias `zcc` is also provided for convenience and supports a `dev` command.
+To ask chatgpt a question and get a response, use `zero-consult-clouds convo -f /l/tmp/input.md -o /l/tmp/output.md`.